Prince-elector: After the Empire

-The Congress of Vienna accepted the Electors of Bavaria, Württemberg, and Saxony as Kings, along with the newly created Grand Dukes (less those of Würzburg and Frankfurt.
+The Congress of Vienna accepted the Electors of Bavaria, Württemberg, and Saxony as Kings, along with the newly created Grand Duke of Baden.
 The Elector of Hanover finally joined his fellow Electors by declaring himself the King of Hanover.
-The restored Elector of Hesse, a Napoleonic creation, tried to be recognized as the King of the Chatti.
-However, the European powers refused to acknowledge this title at the Congress of Aix-la-Chapelle (1818) and instead listed him with the Grand Dukes as a "Royal Highness".
+The restored Elector of Hesse tried to be recognized as the King of the Chatti.
+The European powers refused to acknowledge this title at the Congress of Aix-la-Chapelle (1818), however, and instead listed him with the Grand Dukes as a "Royal Highness".
 Believing the title of Prince-Elector to be superior in dignity to that of Grand Duke, the Elector of Hesse-Kassel chose to remain an Elector, even though there was no longer a Holy Roman Emperor to elect.
 Hesse-Kassel remained the only Electorate in Germany until 1866, when the country backed the losing side in the Austro-Prussian War and was absorbed into Prussia.

-Spiritual

-The Elector of Mainz was always a Roman Catholic.

-The Elector of Trier was always a Roman Catholic.

-The Elector of Cologne was usually a Roman Catholic, with the exception of Hermann V von Wied (Lutheran, 1542–1546) and Gebhard Truchsess von Waldburg (Reformed 1582–1588).

-Secular

-The King of Bohemia, who was also ruler of the lands of the Austrian Circle (primarily as the Archduke of Austria) and the King of Hungary from 1526, was usually a Roman Catholic.
-The exceptions were George of Podebrady (Hussite, 1457–1471) and Frederick I (Reformed, 1619–1620).

-The Margave of Brandenburg, who was also Duke of Prussia from 1618, King in Prussia from 1701, and King of Prussia from 1772, was Roman Catholic until 1539, then Lutheran until 1613, then Reformed until the end of the Empire.

-The Count Palatine of the Rhine was Roman Catholic until the 1530s, then Lutheran until 1559, then Reformed until 1575, then again Lutheran until 1583, then again Reformed until 1623, when the electoral dignity was lost to Bavaria.

-The Duke of Saxony was Roman Catholic until 1525, then Lutheran until 1697, and then again Roman Catholic.

-Added in the 17th century

-The Duke of Bavaria, added in 1623 and restored in 1714, was always Roman Catholic.

-The Duke of Brunswick-Lüneburg, added in 1692, was Lutheran until 1714, when he became King of Great Britain and also the head of the Anglican Church of England.

-Added in the 19th century

-The Elector of Regensburg (added in 1801), Karl Theodor Anton Maria von Dalberg, was Catholic.

-The Elector of Salzburg (1803–1805) and Würzburg (1805–1806) Ferdinand III and I was Catholic.

-The Elector of Württemberg (added in 1803), Frederick I, was Lutheran.

-The Elector of Baden (added in 1803), Charles Frederick, was Lutheran.

-The Elector of Hesse (added in 1803), William I, was Reformed.